Canadian Real Estate Trends Are More Important Than "The Numbers"

 I forgot all about this whole way of thinking until over the weekend a beginner real estate investor told me they had made an offer on a triplex outside because the cap rate was good.

-Upon further interrogation I found that the wiring of the building would have to be replaced for a cost of $8,000-$12,000.
+Upon further interrogation, I found that the wiring of the building would have to be replaced at a cost of $8,000-$12,000.

 So they were about to buy this property because "the numbers looked good" but were immediately going to put in $8,000+ of their own cash to bring the wiring up to snuff.